 Most floor jacks are positioned on wheels, making them easy to move them around your garage.
 However, their weight and size make them a less portable option for on-road use.

 A bottle jack is a type of hydraulic jack that looks similar to a bottle with an elongated cylindrical body.
-While they work like a standard hydraulic floor jack, bottle jacks hold more weight than an average floor jack.
+While they work like a standard hydraulic floor jack, bottle jacks hold more weight than an average floor jack—but they have less stability.
 They also elevate the vehicle higher.
 One of the tradeoffs for this feature is a higher starting clearance, which can make them more difficult to use on lower vehicles.
+They are also harder to position exactly where you want to use them.

 Bottle jacks tend to be more affordable than floor jacks, making them popular as a secondary set for professional mechanics and as a main tool for hobbyist and home repair enthusiasts.